carterm/design-system-research/components/cal-ds-banner/README.md

 # `cal-ds-banner`

-Banner for the top of any page
+Banner for the top of any page.
+Place the code anywhere in your HTML and it will move to the top.

 ```html
 <html>